zyang1580/PDA/README.md

 + Some codes are provided by the co-author [Tianxin Wei](https://github.com/weitianxin).

 ## Citation
-If you use the codes in your research, please cite our paper.
+If you use our codes in your research, please cite our paper.